cloudfox/sKugies/Tutorials/Programming/Learn programming (C++).md

 > [!warning] This is very much a work in progress
 ### Introduction

 I'm writing this series with the assumption that you know little if anything about programming.
-The series will focus on C++ but many of the concepts do carry over to other languages.

-I endeavor to give a more broad overview of things before building upon specific topics.
+I try to go more in depth with good practices and things to watch out for.
+I won't be covering absolutely everything but enough that this series can serve as a good reference.

 example code will be labeled as such
 ``` c++